JURM, Badakhshan — A 6.1 magnitude quake occurred near Jurm on Saturday afternoon, the U.S. Geological Survey reported.

 Did you feel it?

 If you noticed the earthquake, you can share your experience using the USGS Felt Report form.
-So far, the agency has collected 19 online responses from people saying they felt weak shaking.
-According to the USGS DYFI report, residents in cities like Tashkent and Rawalpindi reported experiencing the quake.
+So far, the agency has collected 30 online responses from people reporting they experienced weak to light shaking.
+According to the USGS DYFI report, residents in cities such as Tashkent, Rawalpindi, Islamabad, Dushanbe and Kabul reported feeling the quake.

 Impact and estimated losses